Reading Strategies to Support Student Learning

 This interactive workshop introduces instructors to research-based strategies for helping students build their academic reading skills and engage more deeply with course texts.
-Workshop participants will engage in a number of reading-to-write exercises and discuss how incorporating these or similar exercises could work in their class to support a positive learning environment.
+Workshop participants will explore a number of reading-to-write exercises and discuss how incorporating these or similar exercises could work in their class to support a positive learning environment.
 Participants will leave with specific strategies for incorporating reading assignments in their classes.

-By the end of this workshop, participants will be able to employ a variety of strategies to engage students with class texts and gauge student learning
+By the end of this workshop, participants will be able to employ a variety of strategies to engage students with class texts and gauge student learning.